 Plan of study

 The program requires 36 credit hours of study and includes seven core courses, three electives, and a thesis.
 The thesis provides an opportunity for students to explore in-depth research and present their findings.

 The program encourages cross-disciplinary and interdepartmental collaboration.
-Students may choose elective courses from a variety of courses offered in the School of Media Sciences or with other graduate departments and programs at RIT with approval of the graduate director.
+Students may choose elective courses from a variety of courses offered in the department of graphic media science and technology or with other graduate departments and programs at RIT with approval of the graduate director.

 All students are required to complete a research thesis that demonstrates original thinking and creativity in the search for new knowledge in the graphic communication industry.
 Students work with expert faculty and focus on a particular topic of thesis research in areas including content management, publishing workflows, typography and layout, business trends, color management, media processes, materials, and applications of printing.